 His dreams were never coherent.
-They were random and disjointed and took place in bizarre locations that didn't make sense, like Madame Malkins' or a marilyn in the West Midlands they'd camped for several days.
+They were random and disjointed and took place in bizarre locations that didn't make sense, like Madame Malkins' or a hill in the West Midlands they'd camped for several days.
 Sometimes it was Professor Snape bleeding out with a container of mint humbugs in his hand, sometimes it was his brother falling off his broom, sometimes it was just Hermione screaming somewhere in the distance where he could never reach.
-Though the thrashing had subsided and he no longer awoke in a sweat, it still took several moments for him to collect himself and recall where he was.
+Though the thrashing had subsided and he no longer awoke in a sweat, it still took several moments for him to collect himself and recall where he was after each one.

 Sometimes she'd wake up, too.
 Usually it was because he had, but sometimes it was her own nighttime disturbances.
 Neither ever made mention of the fact that their nights were still far from peaceful.
 When they woke up it was just like when they fell asleep, all whispers and touching beneath the covers and happy smiles.